acheul/sycamore-template/README.md

 * favicon
   - Optional.
 Add a favicon head line in the `index.html` with given href:
   - `<link rel="icon" type="image/x-icon" href="{x}">`
-* version
+* ~~version~~
-  - Optional. default is "0.9.0-beta.2"
+  - ~~Optional. default is "0.9.0-beta.2"~~
-  - It would be better to add any crates with their latest version, however, as currently Sycamore has beta version as its latest one, I included this option to manually designate the version.
-This version value is applied to both of sycamore and sycamore-router.
+  - ~~It would be better to add any crates with their latest version, however, as currently Sycamore has beta version as its latest one, I included this option to manually designate the version.
+This version value is applied to both of sycamore and sycamore-router.~~
+  * hereby the sycamore version `0.9.0-beta.4` is used.

+# Dev Logs
+* `v0.1.0-beta.4`
+  * follow up of sycamore v0.9.0-beta.4